Denison University

-Denison University is a private liberal arts college in Granville, Ohio.
+Denison University is a private liberal arts college in Granville, Ohio, United States.
 One of the earliest colleges established in the former Northwest Territory, Denison University was founded in 1831.
-The college was first called the Granville Literary and Theological Institution, later took the name Granville College, and, in the mid-1850s, was renamed Denison University, in honor of a key benefactor.
-The college enrolled 2300 students in Fall 2019 and students choose from 56 academic majors.
+It was first called the Granville Literary and Theological Institution, later took the name Granville College, and, in the mid-1850s, was renamed Denison University, in honor of William S. Denison, a major early benefactor.
+The college enrolled 2,300 students in fall 2023.
+Students choose from 65 academic programs.

-The college's intercollegiate athletic teams compete in the North Coast Athletic Conference, fielding 24 varsity teams in the NCAA Division III.
-Historically, the college has a strong rivalry with Kenyon College Swim & Dive.
+The college's intercollegiate athletic teams compete in the North Coast Athletic Conference, fielding 26 varsity teams in the NCAA Division III.
 Denison is a member of the Five Colleges of Ohio and the Great Lakes Colleges Association.

 History

 On December 13, 1831, John Pratt, the college's first president and a graduate of Brown University, inaugurated classes at the Granville Literary and Theological Institution.
 Situated on a 200 acre farm south of the village of Granville; it was the second Baptist college west of the Allegheny mountains after Georgetown College, which was founded in 1829.
 While rooted in theological education, the institution offered students the same literary and scientific instruction common to other colleges of the day.
 The first term included 37 students, 27 of whom hailed from Granville; nearly half of these students were under fifteen years of age.
-The school was more of an academy than a college.
-The school's first Commencement, which graduated three classical scholars, was held in 1840.
+The school's first Commencement, which graduated three classics majors, was held in 1840.

 In 1845, the institution, which at this point was male-only, officially changed its name to Granville College.
 In 1853, William S. Denison, a Muskingum County farmer, pledged $10,000 toward the college's endowment.
 Honoring an earlier commitment, the trustees accordingly changed the name of the institution to Denison University.
 They also voted to move the college to land then available for purchase in the village of Granville.

 In the years leading up to the Civil War, many students and faculty members at Denison University became deeply involved in the anti-slavery movement.
-Professor Asa Drury, the chair of Greek and Latin studies, became the leader of a local anti-slavery society.
+Asa Drury, the chair of Greek and Latin studies, became the leader of a local anti-slavery society.
 Bancroft House, now a residential hall, served as a stop on the Underground Railroad for refugee slaves.